Disclaimer: you will learn many popular French swear words explained in English. This blog post might be not appropriate for a young audience.

 English literal translation: Go fuck yourself

 The word, “Foutre” comes from the Latin futuere (to copulate).
-Appeared in the 19th century, “Va te faire foutre” is an insulting expression literally meaning to go and get fucked.
-If it has lost, nowadays, this sexual connotation, it remains an extremely vulgar expression.
+Appearing in the 19th century, “Va te faire foutre” is an insulting expression literally meaning to go and get fucked.
+If it has lost, nowadays, this sexual connotation, remains an extremely vulgar expression.